 Just a four-hour drive from Detroit and under two hours from New York state, Toronto is perfectly pleasant, climate-wise, during shoulder seasons.
-It’s also home to the Royal Ontario Museum, the largest museum in Canada.
+Some of the best shopping and dining is in Toronto’s Fashion District.
+The city is also home to the Royal Ontario Museum, the largest museum in Canada.
 You can try poutine, walk through the Hockey Hall of Fame, experience a thriving theater scene, and get out of town with a day-trip to Niagara Falls.

 5. San Luis Obispo, CA

 BEST TIME TO VISIT: The weather is pleasant pretty much year-round, but January is one of the quietest tourism months — which means cheaper accomodations and fewer crowds!

 TOP ATTRACTIONS: Downtown San Luis Obispo Farmers’ Market; Bubblegum Alley; Mission San Luis Obispo.

 WHY YOU SHOULD VISIT: A hub for art, a wonderful farmers’ market scene and Spanish history, San Luis Obispo will broaden your idea of California outside of L.A. and S.F.
 You’ll also find yourself spending way less money than in the state’s largest urban centers, while still having access to beaches, kayaking, paddleboarding and more.